pvbgeek/American-Sign-Language-Detection/Results/ReadMe.md

-Contains all result files in csv format.
+Contains all result and performance files.